MatiasFrank/scalgoproto/doc/schema.md

 ##### Inplace

 Within a table atmost one table, union, text or bytes, member may be declared inplace.
-An inplace member in encoded directly after its table, and 8 bytes are saved.
+An inplace member is encoded directly after its table, and 8 bytes are saved.
 In the example below an inplace union is used;

     table MyTable @5D99E0AD
         id: U64;